hauntshadow/CS3535/h5_array/README.md

 The h5_files_to_np_array(dir, filename) function is the function that gets the segments and stores the data.
-The function starts off by calling get_h5_files(dir) to get the list of .h5 files that are in the directory 'dir', or any subdirectories.
+The function starts off by calling get_h5_files(dir) to get the list of .h5 files that are in the directory 'dir', or any subdirectories[1].
 Then, we set the counter to 0, which counts the number of files parsed, and initialize an empty list for the array of segment data.

 Afterwards, we do this code to get the data, create the array for the segment, and append that array to the list: